Welcome What's new in Chrome extensions Get help with Chrome extensions API reference Samples

 Permissions help to limit damage if your extension is compromised by malware.
 Some permission warning are displayed to users for their consent before installation or at runtime, as detailed in Permission with warnings.

 Consider using optional permissions wherever the functionality of your extension permits, to provide users with informed control over access to resources and data.
-See the platform vision to better understand this recommendation.

 Manifest